megaphone image

 How Do Colleges Determine Your Financial Aid?

-Factors that determine financial aid include the SAI, financial aid eligibility, a school's prerogative, and the college's strategic goals.
+Factors that determine your financial aid include your Student Aid Index (SAI) and the college’s strategic goals.

 When students and their families receive financial aid offers from colleges, they’re often perplexed.
 Financial aid can vary widely from school to school.
 Some offers may contain grants and scholarships, or include significant merit aid, while others may only list a federal loan.
 It’s even more puzzling when schools of similar cost, and caliber, present such different offers.
 How do colleges come up with these numbers?
 And why are they often so different?